rayning0/go-interpreter-compiler/README.md

 getName(people[0]); // => "Anna"
 getName(people[1]); // => "Bob"
 ```
-In Monkey functions are first-class citizens, treated like any other value.
+In Monkey, functions are first-class citizens, treated like any other value.
 Thus we can use higher-order functions and pass functions around as values:
 ```
 // Define the higher-order function `map`, that calls the given function `f`
 // on each element in `arr` and returns an array of the produced values.